lby604903-alt/Engineering-Math-11424107-PingYen/Midterm.md

 ## 7. Analysis (Presentation Style)

-From the obtained solution, we can observe how the velocity evolves over time.
+From the answer obtained from step seven, we can observe how the velocity evolves over time.
 At the beginning, when \( t = 0 \), the exponential term is equal to 1, so the velocity starts from zero.
 As time increases, the exponential term e raised to the power of (-c/m · t) decreases over time.

 This causes the velocity \( v(t) \) to increase, but not indefinitely.
 Instead, it approaches a constant value, which is \( \frac{mg}{c} \).
 This value is known as the terminal velocity.